KumaarBalbir/barcode-detection-and-reading/README.md

-# barcode-detection-and-reading--Mowito
+# barcode-detection-and-reading
 #### Note: Checkout the master branch.
 As of now, all the code is committed in that branch and is not merged to main.
-The following repository is a result of assignment provided by the Robotics and Warehouse automation company Mowito.

 ## Detects the products/items and barcode or QR code in images using opencv,pyzbar & YOLOv8.
 For detailed approach, please visit here: